ArboreusSystems/arboreus_wiki_public/freebsd/install_gitolite_redmine_apache.md

 $ nano /path/to/git/.gitolite.rc

 >>> NOTICE!
->>> Change the permition for repository folders in the .gitolite.rc
+>>> Change the permission for repository folders in the .gitolite.rc

 >>> UMASK                           =>  0027,